Schoolforbasics/runbooks/AnacondaRepository.rst

        conda config --add channels https://conda.anaconda.org/t/$BINSTAR_TOKEN/binstar/
        conda config --add channels https://conda.anaconda.org/t/$ANACONDA_TOKEN/anaconda-server/

-**Note:** You should have received **two** tokens from Continuum Support, one for each channel.
+:Note: You should have received **two** tokens from Continuum Support, one for each channel.
 If you haven't, please contact support@continuum.io.
 Tokens are not required for Air Gap installs.

 Install the Anaconda Repo packages via conda:
 ---------------------------------------------